 The tests are first done locally and then sent to Geneva for final confirmation.
 Local tests typically take 2 hours.

 A hotline has been set up and a campaign explaining hygiene measures will be launched soon.
 The hotline (+41 58 463 00 00) is open daily from 8am until 6pm.

 FOPH recommends regular hand washing with soap and water or hand sanitiser.
 In addition, it recommends sneezing into a paper tissue or the crook of your arm – sneezing into your hands risks spreading the virus.
 If you think you might have caught the virus, contact your doctor, first by phone.

 Switzerland’s borders remain open, according to FOPH.

 The coronavirus epidemic started in China in December and probably originated at a wet market in the central Chinese city of Wuhan where bats, fish, snakes and other wild animals were traded.
-The virus was initially transmitted from animals to humans before being transmitted from person to person.
+The virus was initially transmitted from animals to humans before being transmitted from person to person, scientists think.